 4. Cleanse your skin to prevent build-up

-Wash your face twice a day, morning and night, with soap and lukewarm water.
+Wash your face twice a day, morning and night, with a good cleanser.
 It’s the easiest way to rid the of the excess oil in between those hours, and prevent any build-up.

 While cleansing, remember to be gentle during and after.
 Pat your face dry with a towel instead of rubbing it.
 This way you won’t irritate and micro-peel your skin which will only cause more oil production.

 5. Use Astringents instead of Toners